Title

 Employee resigned after 25 years, claiming harsh treatment; court ruled no constructive dismissal but awarded service incentive leave pay and 13th month pay differentials.

-The issues were whether Rodriguez was constructively dismissed and, if not, whether she was entitled to full service incentive leave pay for her entire 25-year employment and to damages for the alleged inhumane treatment.
+The Supreme Court framed the issues as whether petitioner was constructively dismissed and whether she was entitled to full service incentive leave pay and damages.

 ...continue reading